dvanmosselbeen/dvm-docs/OS/GNU-Linux/networking.md

    `aircrack-ng` so that you don't need to create a huge word list file and storage on your computer.
  * You can also use methods so that you can pause the process.

+# Discover the network devices

+To discover all devices connected to a network, we can make use of the
+`netdiscover` utility.
+Once run, let it run so it will continue to catch and discover interesting hosts that join the netwrok.

+    netdiscover -r 192.168.0.1/24